yaozhongxiao/cli/riscv/README.md

 ### 1.2 risc-v compiler
 risc-v compiler will build the source code into risc-v executable binary which can execute in risc-v simulator spike(spike pk)

-#### 1.2.1 rcc
+#### 1.2.1 rvcc
-rcc(risc-v c compiler) is a wrapper for riscv64-unknown-elf-gcc together with linker script and "start.s". rcc will help developer to easily build risc-v excutable from source with the following command.
+rvcc(risc-v c compiler) is a wrapper for riscv64-unknown-elf-gcc together with linker script and "start.s". rvcc will help developer to easily build risc-v excutable from source with the following command.
 ```
-../rcc -g -Og sample.c -o sample
+../rvcc -g -Og sample.c -o sample

 ```
-#### r++
+#### rv++
-r++(risc-v c++ compiler) is a wrapper for riscv64-unknown-elf-g++ together with linker script and "start.s". r++ will help developer to easily build risc-v excutable from source with the following command.
+rv++(risc-v c++ compiler) is a wrapper for riscv64-unknown-elf-g++ together with linker script and "start.s". rv++ will help developer to easily build risc-v excutable from source with the following command.
 ```
-../r++ -g -Og sample.cc -o sample
+../rv++ -g -Og sample.cc -o sample

 ```